Maroine42/Job_Postings/README.md

 This project provided several general insights into the data job market for analysts:

-- Core Technical Skills are Fundamental: Skills like SQL, Python, and data visualization tools (e.g., Tableau, Excel) are essential for data analysts.
+- Core Technical Skills are Fundamental: Skills like SQL, Python, and data visualization tools (e.g., Tableau, Excel) are essential for Data Scientists.
 These skills are frequently mentioned in job postings and are critical for data manipulation, analysis, and reporting.

-- Experience and Specialization Enhance Earning Potential: Senior roles, such as Senior Data Analyst, command higher salaries compared to entry-level positions.
+- Experience and Specialization Enhance Earning Potential: Senior roles, such as Senior Data Scientist, command higher salaries compared to entry-level positions.
 Additionally, specialized skills in tools like Asana, Airtable, or advanced analytics platforms can further boost earning potential.

 - Growing Importance of Cloud and Advanced Analytics: There is an increasing demand for proficiency in cloud technologies (e.g., AWS) and advanced analytics tools (e.g., TensorFlow, Spark).
-This trend indicates that data analysts who can leverage these technologies are likely to have a competitive edge in the job market.
+This trend indicates that Data Scientists who can leverage these technologies are likely to have a competitive edge in the job market.

 # Challenges I Faced